Tuesday, February 26, 2013

 Beautiful Kiulu River passes by the edge of Wesley's land.

-Dungko had also served as a pastor for the SDA Church (Seventh-day Adventist) for 11 years from 1951 to 1962.
-The first SDA church building was in fact an extension of his own house.
-He finally donated part of his own land for the construction of the proper church building of SDA Church which is now called Malangang Lama SDA Church.
+Dungko also served as a pastor for the Seventh-day Adventist Church (SDA) for 11 years, from 1951 to 1962.
+The first SDA church building was, in fact, an extension of his own home.
+Demonstrating his deep commitment to the church and community, he later donated part of his own land for the construction of a permanent church building, which today stands as the Malangang Lama SDA Church.

-Dungko, in recognition of the Gomorum's root in Nunuk Ragang and the establishment of a new settlement in Kiulu decided to set up a Memorial Stone in the very land he first set foot on.
-He arranged to transport a megalith (a piece of large stone) all the way from Nunuk Ragang and planted it in his own compound.
-That was no small feat considering the hundred of kilometers of distance and the substantial weight of the stone!
-Unfortunately, he failed to live to see the final completion of his work.
+In honour of the Gomorum's ancestral root in Nunuk Ragang and to mark the founding of the new settlement in Kiulu, Dungko initiated the installation of a Memorial Stone on the very land where he first set foot.
+He arranged for a megalith - a large stone - to be transported from Nunuk Ragang to his own compound in Kiulu.
+That was no small feat, given the significant distance and the immense weight of the stone!
+Sadly, Dungko passed away before he could witness the completion of this meaningful project.

 Nunuk Ragang: 50 42’ 56.67”N, 116051’ 18.76” E